rebane2001/chanduino/README.md

 - Zoom into images (fullscreen)
 - Compact UI styled after Yotsuba/Yotsuba B
 - Multi-screen posts (if there is too much text for one screen)
+- Screensaver (turn off screen after inactivity)
+- Threadwatcher (turn on screen on new posts)
 - HTTPS and keep-alive support
 - Doesn't let you respond to bait
 - Doesn't crash most of the time